How to Install Matomo with Nginx on Ubuntu

 Update Ubuntu Before Matomo Installation

 First, update your system to ensure a smooth Matomo installation on Ubuntu.
-This step is crucial to prevent conflicts during the installation, as Matomo is a complex application.
+This step is crucial to prevent conflicts during the installation, since Matomo is a complex application that relies on multiple server components.

 Execute the command below in your terminal to update your system: